Negan: "March to War"

-Negan smiles and says that in a stand-off situation, snipers tend to give away their position after several shots.
-He clarifies that Rick's "sniper bitch", Andrea, is "as good as dead," provoking Rick to strike him.
-As Negan holds him off, Carl shoots off a portion of Lucille, causing the Saviors to open fire at the Safe-Zone walls.
+Noting that snipers give away their position, Negan says that Rick's "sniper bitch", Andrea, is "as good as dead", provoking Rick to strike him.
+As Negan holds him off, Carl shoots off a portion of Lucille, causing the Saviors to open fire at Alexandria's walls.
 Negan orders them to stop, and issues an ultimatum: "Give me the boy, or I'll bash in all four skulls of the people out here!"
-Negan admits that he liked Carl at first and that he never had a child of his own; if he did, he would have wanted him to be like Carl.
-Rick says that if Carl dies, their agreement is over, but, Negan states that it already is over.
+Negan admits that he liked Carl and that if he had a child, he would have wanted him to be like Carl.
+Rick says that if Carl dies, their agreement is over, but Negan states that it already is over.
 He orders his men to line up Rick, Heath, Nicholas, and Holly, then begins to decide which one to kill first.
-He notices a figure falling from the bell tower and smugly repeats that he knew Rick's sniper was good as dead, not realizing that it is not Andrea, but Connor.

-Negan taunts Rick about Andrea's supposed demise, and Nicholas interrupts him, pleading for his life.
-Negan berates Nicholas for doing this and accuses him of being a coward.
-He asks Rick, Heath, or Holly to ask him to kill Nicholas and says if they do so, he will spare them.
-However, Heath tells him, no, and so Negan begins to pick which one of them he will kill.
+He notices a figure falling from the bell tower and taunts Rick about Andrea's supposed demise.
+Nicholas interrupts him, pleading for his life, and Negan calls him a coward.
+He invites Rick, Heath, or Holly to ask him to kill Nicholas and says if they do so, he will spare them.
+Heath refuses, and so Negan begins to pick which one of them he will kill.

-Negan is interrupted when Paul "Jesus" Monroe grabs a Savior by the foot and uses him as a human shield.
+Negan is interrupted when Paul "Jesus" Monroe grabs a Savior as a human shield.
 Negan tells his men to stand down, and when he does this, Jesus leaps out of a trench and kicks the nearest Savior in the face.
 Jesus orders Rick and the others into a trench and proceeds to fight his way towards Negan.
 When Jesus reaches Negan, he manages to disarm him and hold him hostage.
 Jesus stalls the Saviors until Ezekiel and his men arrive.
 Negan breaks free from Jesus and runs to a truck, where he retreats back to the Sanctuary with his men.
 Negan is later seen back at the Sanctuary, where he gives the Saviors a speech about their being the dominant force in the world, and the need to remind people of that.
 Negan then states they are going to war.